Parker Forsyth: Development

 Parker's introduction was used for the exploration of Kristina's sexuality.
 Speaking about the storyline, Ainsworth told Soap Opera Digest, "General Hospital has always been really great about touching on subjects like this, socially relevant issues, and this is a huge one.
 Everyone is talking right now about sexuality being fluid, and there are many people who have come out and said that they're not just attracted to one sex: they're attracted to who they're attracted to, whether it be a man, woman, transgender.
 It doesn't matter: love is a universal thing".
 The continuation of the storyline sees Kristina telling Alexis and her father, Sonny Corinthos (Maurice Benard), about what happened, but does not reveal that her professor was not a man.
 Sonny tries to investigate and track Parker down to send "him" a message, not knowing that Parker is a woman.
-Meanwhile, Kristina tells her half-sister, Molly Lansing (Haley Pullos), the whole truth, with Kristina revealing that she is questioning her sexuality and is questioning her sexuality.
+Meanwhile, Kristina tells her half-sister, Molly Lansing (Haley Pullos), the whole truth, with Kristina revealing that she is questioning her sexuality.
 Kristina believes that she is bisexual but is worried about what her parents will think.
 When Molly questions Kristina about her feelings for Parker, it becomes clear that Kristina is "smitten" with her.